 QuickBooks was designed to automate just a few core accounting functions.
-As our clients’ businesses grew, they were finding that the limited functionality wasn’t scaling with their business.
+As our customers’ businesses grew, they were finding that the limited functionality wasn’t scaling with their business.
 Some of the features needed by our clients such as revenue recognition, employee expense reimbursements, and consolidated reporting were requiring manual processes or add-on tools.
-The shortage of advanced features was slowing down business and leading to the need to manage more spreadsheets and add-on tools.
+The lack of advanced features was creating frustrations in their accounting teams and slowing down growth potential.

-We had a client who had outgrown QuickBooks to such an extreme point that the QuickBooks database was crashing regularly.
+We had a client who was pushing QuickBooks way past its limits that the QuickBooks database was crashing regularly.
 Their business was booming, yet, they were put at risk by the limitations of their accounting database technology.
 Luckily, they always had good back-ups and never experienced loss of data (but that can happen), but they knew the time had come to make a move.
 QuickBooks support was getting more and more arduous.
 NetSuite’s cloud software platform is built from the ground up to be agile and flexible, without the additional overhead complexities of maintaining the underlying platform.
-When our client went to the cloud, they had no more servers or databases to maintain or security patches or heavy reliance on IT.
+When our customer moved to the cloud, they had no more servers or databases to maintain, security patches to implement, or heavy reliance on IT.
 They were able to focus on moving the business forward.

-If you are experiencing some of the issues above, give us a call and we can discuss if a move to the cloud is the right move for you.
+If you are experiencing some of the issues above, contact us and we can discuss if a move to the cloud is the right move for you.
 Don't be left behind.
 Once you move your business systems to the cloud, your team can become more efficient and effective.
 Employees won’t spend time entering data into multiple systems, instead, they can focus on reacting to customers, the market, and their business.
-We sell and implement multiple solutions – so call us first so we can help you find the right fit for your business. [firstname.lastname@example.org]